Differential Privacy as a Causal Property: Differential Privacy as Causation

 \subsection{With the Whole Database}

-We first show an equivalence between differential privacy and a causal property on the whole database to echo Strong Adversary Differential Privacy (Def.~\ref{view:dp-utc}).
-The causal equivalence here is simpler in that it does not need qualifications around zero probability data points, which removes the need to quantify over all populations.
+We first show an equivalence between \DP{} and a causal property on the whole database to echo Strong Adversary Differential Privacy (Def.~\ref{view:dp-utc}).
+To draw out the parallels between the associative and causal properties, we quantify over all populations as we did in Definition~\ref{view:dp-utc}, but as we will see, doing so is not necessary.

-\begin{dfn}[equivalent to D.P.]
-A randomized algorithm $\mc{A}$ is said to be \emph{$ε$-differentially private as intervention on the whole database} if for all $i$, for all data points $d_1, \ldots, d_n$ in $\mc{D}^n$ and $d'_i$ in $\mc{D}$, and for all output values $o$, \begin{fw}